codefresh-io/cap-docs.codefresh.io/_docs/pipelines/debugging-pipelines.md

 ---
-title: "Debugging Codefresh pipelines"
+title: "Debugging pipelines"
 description: "How to pause and inspect pipelines"
 group: configure-ci-cd-pipeline
 toc: true
 ---

-In addition to [running pipelines locally]({{site.baseurl}}/docs/configure-ci-cd-pipeline/running-pipelines-locally/) Codefresh also allows you to debug pipelines by stopping their execution and inspecting manually their state (files, environment variables, tools etc.)
+In addition to [running pipelines locally]({{site.baseurl}}/docs/pipelines/running-pipelines-locally/), Codefresh also allows you to debug pipelines by stopping their execution and inspecting manually their state (files, environment variables, tools etc.)

-## How Debugging works

 The Codefresh pipeline debugger works similar to your IDE debugger.
 You can place breakpoints on one or more pipeline steps and once the pipeline hits one of them, it will stop.
 You will then get a terminal like interface inside your pipeline step where you can run any commands that you wish in order to understand the state of the container.